 Dust cloud over building

-This study provides EUMETSAT with scientific support for the development of an operational level-2 aerosol retrieval, using the Generalized Retrieval of Atmosphere and Surface Properties (GRASP) code.
+This service provides EUMETSAT with scientific support for the development of an operational level-2 aerosol retrieval, using the Generalized Retrieval of Atmosphere and Surface Properties (GRASP) algorithm.

 Last Updated